-This policy governs student conduct while using technology, both on campus and off campus.
-Students represent Topeka Collegiate at all times, including vacations, nights, and weekends.
-Any inappropriate behavior during vacations, nights, or weekends, which harasses or harms a fellow member of the school community or affects the educational environment of the school, will subject the violator to discipline by the school, up to and including expulsion.
+This policy governs student conduct while using technology, both on and off campus.
+Students always represent Topeka Collegiate, including vacations, nights, and weekends.
+Any inappropriate behavior during vacations, nights, or weekends, which harasses or harms a fellow member of the school community or affects the school's educational environment, will subject the violator to discipline by the school, up to and including expulsion.

 The purpose of the Topeka Collegiate Network is to provide students with access to unique educational and research resources to promote excellence in education, encourage lifelong learning, and offer the opportunity to be fully competent in using modern technologies to communicate and build knowledge.

-All use of the Topeka Collegiate Network must be in support of education and research and consistent with the educational objectives of the school.
+All use of the Topeka Collegiate Network must support education and research and be consistent with the school's educational objectives.
 This applies to Topeka Collegiate-owned equipment as well as personal technology, such as laptops, tablets, and phones used here at the school.
 Topeka Collegiate maintains guidelines for the behavior of students.
 These are common sense, truthfulness, respect for others, and respect for the school and its place in the community.
-Students using any of the electronic resources must apply these guidelines, as they will lead to acceptable use.
+Students using electronic resources must apply these guidelines, as they will lead to acceptable use.

-The use of the Topeka Collegiate Network is a privilege and not a right.
+Using the Topeka Collegiate Network is a privilege, not a right.
 Inappropriate or illegal use may result in the cancellation of the privilege and further disciplinary action.
 The following additional guidelines will apply in all divisions of the school:

 - 1. A student should not give out personal information.
 Specifically, they should not give out their full name, address, age, credit card or social security information, phone number, or fax number.
 A student should not give out information about friends or other persons while online.
-A student may not meet with someone they have contacted online without their parents' approval. - 2.
-A student should not make any attempt to access inappropriate or "adult" materials.
+A student may not meet with someone they have contacted online without their parents'/quardians' approval. - 2.
+A student should not attempt to access inappropriate or "adult" materials.
 Pornography is the clearest example of such material.
 If inappropriate material is accessed accidentally, the student should disengage immediately and inform a teacher about where that information was located.
 Topeka Collegiate faculty will do the best they can to guide the students to useful educational resources and filter unwanted material. - 3.
 User directories at Topeka Collegiate are established for educational purposes.
-Although students are free to use their accounts, Topeka Collegiate reserves the right to view the contents of any e-mail account or any directory.
-Students may not post chain letters or engage in the sending of annoying or unnecessary messages to a large number of people or to a single person.
+Although students are free to use their accounts, Topeka Collegiate reserves the right to view any e-mail account's contents or directory.
+Students may not post chain letters or send annoying or unnecessary messages to a large number of people or to a single person.
 Any student who receives unwanted e-mail messages or IM messages that make them uncomfortable should inform a teacher immediately. - 4.
 The school may take a variety of disciplinary actions ranging from detention to legal action for violation of any aspect of the Acceptable Use Policy or the Topeka Collegiate Family Handbook, as appropriate.